terraform-ibm-modules/terraform-ibm-secrets-manager/solutions/standard/README.md

 - Creating a new resource group, or taking in an existing one.
 - Provisioning and configuring of a Secrets Manager instance.
 - Optionally configure an IBM Secrets Manager IAM credentials engine to an IBM Secrets Manager instance.
 - Configuring KMS encryption using a newly created key, or passing an existing key.
-If the KMS instance is in different account you must also provide a value for `ibmcloud_kms_api_key`

 ![secret-manager-deployable-architecture](../../reference-architecture/secrets_manager.svg)